 Non-Title X providers can attend IUC training for a fee.
 During registration, you will be able to select if you are a Title X or non-Title X affiliate.
 If you are unsure of your clinic status, you can clarify with your administrator or search for your clinic on the Title X Clinic Finder.

 Another form of Long-Acting Reversible Contraception (LARC) is a contraceptive implant that is over 99% effective.
 The implant is a very small rod inserted under the skin in the upper arm to provide birth control.
-The device is invisible as it is placed under the skin and is proven to prevent pregnancy for up to 4 years.
+The device is invisible as it is placed under the skin and is FDA-approved for up to 3 years of pregnancy prevention, with studies showing continued efficacy for 5 years.
 Nexplanon is the brand name for the only FDA-approved contraceptive implant available in the U.S.

 The FDA requires anyone who inserts or removes the implantable contraceptive to be educated and trained on the product by Organon, which manufactures Nexplanon.
 After completing an Organon Clinical Training program, a certificate is sent to the provider with a copy sent to specialty distributors.
 While the CTC-SRH does not provide Nexplanon training, we are able to refer providers to external organizations that conduct the training.